GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 **Effect**: You magically grasp an object weighing no more than 2 stones (28 pounds) within range.
 You can move it up to a number of feet equal to the spellcheck's points of success.

 You may concentrate on the spell, This allows you to move it on movement phases so long as you perform no other actions and maintain concentration.
-If an object is capable of moving or being moved this way, subtract the macimum distance you can move the object by an amount equal to that movemnt, but the other movement is not applied.
+If an object is capable of moving or being moved this way, subtract the maximum distance you can move the object by an amount equal to that movemnt, but the other movement is not applied.
 If the other movement would be greater than the maximum movement you can move the object- your grasp is broken and you have no affect on the object.

 A creature can be moved this way but counts as triple its weight.